 Invaders violate ceasefire in Donbas 11 times, no loses among Ukrainian soldiers

-"The enemy used 120mm and 82mm mortars banned under the Minsk agreements, grenade launchers of different systems, heavy machine guns, and small arms to shell Ukrainian positions," the press center of the JFO Headquarters reports.
+"The enemy used 82mm mortars banned under the Minsk agreements, grenade launchers of different systems, heavy machine guns, and small arms to shell Ukrainian positions," the press centre of the JFO Headquarters reports.

 No casualties among Ukrainian troops were reported over the past day.